What Is Noom?

 |LifeSum||As low as $2.62/mo||Nutrition advice, personalized diets, healthy recipes, habit tracking, different diet plans (low carb, keto, high protein, etc.) available, feedback and support|

-Of these, Omada and Rise seemed to be the closest to Noom, although Omada was priced meaningfully higher, while (at about $13.33/mo) Rise was meaningfully lower.
+Of these, Omada and Rise seemed to be the closest to Noom, although Omada was priced meaningfully higher, while (at about $60/mo) Rise was on the upper end of Noom’s spectrum.

 How can you decide whether or not these (or other) programs are your best option, and whether or not their price will deliver a solid level of value?
 We’ll address this point as we wrap things up.